jedsadatha/jedsadatha/README.md

 [![Hello](https://user-images.githubusercontent.com/107713085/188771577-ca5ec4fb-0644-4612-b370-fa54bb5720cc.png)](https://github.com/jedsadatha/jedsadatha)

 ## Hello! ##
 *Welcome!* to my GitHub.
 I am Jedsada Thavornfung (Jay).
-I graduated from the University of Texas at Austin, class of 2023, with B.S.
-Psychology along with _Pre-Health_ and _Forensics Science_ Certificates.
-I'm an incoming MS-HCI student at Georgia Institute of Technology.
-I'm passionate about merging science and art, with a keen interest in research, data visualization, and graphic design.
-I strive to create clear and impactful work that simplifies complex ideas, making them accessible and easily understood by all audiences.
+I’m currently pursuing my M.S. in Human-Computer Interaction at Georgia Institute of Technology, building on a strong foundation after earning a B.S. in Psychology from the University of Texas at Austin.
+My background in research, data analysis, and UX design allows me to approach problems from both analytical and creative perspectives.
+I’m passionate about understanding human behavior and translating those insights into designs that are intuitive, meaningful, and accessible.
+My goal is to contribute to the UX field by designing solutions that enhance everyday experiences and help people navigate technology more seamlessly.

 ## ✉️ Contacts ✉️:
 * Email: jedsada.thavornfung@gmail.com